 Learning to read music can improve your math skills.
 But can music help you learn science, too?
+The answer is – YES!

-- Use measuring cups (and fractions)
+- Use measuring cups – and learn about fractions

 - Create secondary colors from primary colors with food coloring

 - Play different songs on the musical scale

 - Fun Fact: Did you know that sound travels about up to five times faster in water than in air?
 Because humans have evolved to hear in air, noises underwater sound muffled.

 Here is what you will need for the Musical Water Glasses STEAM activity:

 - 1 sheet of paper

 Although this STEAM activity is simple, it’s a great way for your student to gain science skills, practice math, and learn about music.
 Because this activity can be used to teach many different lessons, you can easily adapt it for different online school or homeschool age groups.